sebasfalcone/better-work-notes/Notes_about_C++.md

   {
     logError("error in fun");

-    throw 'q'; // throw char exception 'q' up the stack to be handled by caller of fun() }
+    throw "q"; // throw char exception "q" up the stack to be handled by caller of fun() }
 }
 ```